tferrari92/automate-all-the-things/README.md

 ## Create secrets for GitHub Actions

-1. Go back to the Settings tab of your GitHub repo.
+1. Go to the Settings tab of your GitHub repo.
 2. On the left-side menu click "Secrets and variables" and then on "Actions".
 3. Under "Repository secrets" click on "New repository secret".
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/656voMj.png"> </p>